ageofjavablog/website/_posts/2016-08-10-Insert-and-Read-From-Database-Using-JSON.md

 ---
 layout      : post
-title       : How To: Insert and Read From a Database using Json description : Use Speedment to generate Gson TypeAdapters for converting JSON objects to and from rows in a SQL database. headline    : AGE OF JAVA category    : java
+title       : How To - Insert and Read From a Database using Json description : Use Speedment to generate Gson TypeAdapters for converting JSON objects to and from rows in a SQL database. headline    : AGE OF JAVA category    : java